gidaszewski/gidaszewski/README.md

 **🐱 My Github Data**

-> 🏆 143 Contributions in the Year 2021
+> 🏆 149 Contributions in the Year 2024
  >
-> 📦 57.6 mB Used in Github's Storage
- >
-> 💼 Opted to Hire
- >
-> 📜 12 Public Repositories
+> 📜 18 Public Repositories
  >